Alphabet Inc.: Lawsuits and controversies

 In 2017, Alphabet Inc. sued Uber over technology similar to Alphabet's proprietary self-driving car technology.
 Alphabet's autonomous vehicle technology had been under development for a decade by Alphabet's Waymo (self-driving vehicle division).
 The proprietary technology is related to 14,000 documents believed to have been downloaded and stolen by a former Waymo engineer, subsequently employed by Uber.
 The lawsuit was settled in February 2018, with Uber agreeing not to use the self-driving technology in dispute and also agreed to provide Waymo with an equity stake of 0.34%, equating to around $245 million at the firm's early 2018 value.

 In October 2018, a class action lawsuit was filed against Google and Alphabet due to "non-public" Google+ account data being exposed as a result of a privacy bug that allowed app developers to gain access to the private information of users.
 The litigation was settled in July 2020 for $7.5 million with a payout to claimants of at least $5 each, with a maximum of $12 each.
 In October 2020, the United States Department of Justice filed an antitrust lawsuit against Alphabet, alleging anti-competitive practices.
 On 2 December 2020, the National Labor Relations Board filed a complaint that claimed Alphabet Inc conducted unlawful monitoring and questioning of several workers at Google.
 The employees in question were fired for unionization attempts and protesting company policies.
 The board also alleges that Google unlawfully placed employees on administrative leave in retribution.
 Alphabet Inc has denied any wrongdoing and said it acted legally.

 On June 7, 2021, Alphabet Inc. announced it had settled an antitrust suit with the French Autorité de la concurrence with a payment of $270 million.
 The settlement amounted to less than 0.7% of Alphabet Inc.'s yearly earnings.
 On June 12, 2021, it was announced that Japan would launch an antitrust probe into Alphabet Inc. and Apple Inc. to determine whether their dealings with Japanese smartphone makers violate current antitrust measures or could necessitate new ones.
-In May 2022, Russian authorities seized Google's Russian bank account, forcing them to file for bankruptcy one month later due to the inability to pay vendors and staff.
+In May 2022, Russian authorities seized Google's Russian bank account, forcing it to file for bankruptcy one month later due to the inability to pay vendors and staff.
 However, free services such as Google Search, YouTube, Gmail, Maps, Android and Play were to remain available.
 In 2023, the company was criticized for conducting mass lay-offs without informing employees before they arrived to work, including many long-tenured and recently promoted employees.
 Around 12,000 jobs were cut, which reduced the company's workforce by 6%.
 According to various posts on social media, several Google employees discovered they had been terminated after they were unable to access their accounts and confirming it through news articles discussing the mass layoffs.